 The problem that we were having is the problem that you may be having: You’re too close to your business.

-Can’t See The Wood For The TreesIf you’re anything like me, then you live and breathe your business.
+If you’re anything like me, then you live and breathe your business.
 You know all the ins and outs of your market and industry, and could be called an expert in your field.
-And that’s the problem.

-Then something happens when you have to describe your business, product, or service to someone who hasn’t been living and breathing your brand 24/7: You stumble.
+The problem is something happens when you have to describe your business, product, or service to someone who hasn’t been living and breathing your brand 24/7: You stumble.

-For me, that meant a call to a friend of mine in the UK who understood the concept of Qarto, but without knowing all the bells and whistles of the service.
+For me, that meant a call to Nick, a friend of mine in the UK who understood the concept of Qarto, but without knowing all the bells and whistles of the service.

-Don’t Try To Market Yourself (Even If You’re In Marketing)Creating messaging, positioning, and communications around your own product is almost certainly going to fail you.
+Creating messaging, positioning, and communications for your own product is almost certainly going to fail you.
 Even if your business is marketing – as ours is – it’s too easy to fall into the very same traps that we warn our clients to avoid.

-Knowledge is a blessing, as well as a curse.
+Knowledge is a blessing – as well as a curse.
 Regardless of how well you know your business, your industry and your market, you should call upon a third-party to question the assumptions that you’re making – probably unconsciously – in your strategy, your messaging and your execution.

 So, how was my ad received?
 Well, the publication comes out at the end of the month.